bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
-* Just never accept indexes.
-Only accept exact paths.
-* getRootElement and getPageElement should use same validators
-    * In runtime, just index is fine in artup, but screws up in album
-    * In compiled, just index screws up in artup, but is fine in album
+* My 100,000th Dream breaks with new logic.

+* 404 page has link

+* Helmet
-* Location replace
+* Location replace for 404, deprecated, and new promo pages

 * Marketing scroll useEffect is really just for pitch
     * Change from being marketing children to scroll and nav children
 * Bottom of marketing content has no minimum margin in low height screens.
-(Can't really fix.)
+(Maybe don't bother to fix.)

 * Create promo page
 * Create onesheet page